5 things to do after booking a mistake fare

 Did you get in on the American Airlines Beijing business class mistake fare yesterday?
 It happened around 7:30 PM (PT), or at least that’s when I noticed @TravelSummary’s tweets.
 There was a glitch on aa.com that led to $450 round-trip business class fares between Washington D.C. and Beijing.
 These low fares were good through June 1 and during September.
 I tried but just couldn’t make the dates and positioning flights work in time.
 If you got in on these fares, here are 5 things you need to do before your trip:

-Mistake Fare Tip #1: Be prepared for cancellations
+Mistake Fare Tip #1: Prepare for cancellations

 Mistake Fare Tip #2: Decide whether you want to go or not

-Now the real question is do you actually want to go on this trip?
+Now, the real question is, do you actually want to go on this trip?
 After it hit me that I didn’t necessarily want to fly 14 hours in order to spend a week in Abu Dhabi, I ended up canceling that flight even though it cost less than $200.
 Sometimes we get swept up in how great a fare is without thinking about whether we actually want to visit that particular destination.
-Yes, you might earn miles on a super cheap mistake fare and I guess travel in general is a worthwhile pursuit.
-However, you shouldn’t go someplace just because the fare is super cheap, especially since you will incur additional expenses that could be used to travel to someplace you do want to visit.
-Be sure to make your decision before the cancellation or hold period ends.

 Mistake Fare Tip #3: Get a visa and renew your passport (if necessary)

 I’m a hypocrite because getting my passport renewed has been on my to-do list for the past month.
 It officially expires in May and while I have all the paperwork filled out, I’m just waiting for a good hair day to get my picture taken (kidding – I’ve been too lazy to do it).
-In order to qualify for a Chinese visa, your passport needs to be valid for at least one year.
-So if your passport doesn’t meet this requirement, don’t put it off – get it renewed well in advance of your trip.

 Mistake Fare Tip #1: Book positioning flights

-Most recent mistake fares have been out of Midwest or East Coast airports.
-If you live on the West Coast like me, you have to book a positioning flight to get there.
-Be sure to check this chart to determine when to redeem airline or Arrival miles for these flights.
 The good news is that if you don’t have the Arrival Miles to cover a flight right now, you have 120 days after purchasing the ticket to generate and redeem them.
-Yes, you’ll have to pay off your credit card in the meantime, but eventually you can off-set the expense with a statement credit.
+Yes, you’ll have to pay off your credit card in the meantime, but eventually, you can offset the expense with a statement credit.
 If you’re traveling with one or more people, redeeming an airline companion pass might be a good option.

 Mistake Fare Tip #5: Arrange hotels and transportation